djstevenson/slotcar/README.md

 * 22.5˚ = C8234
 * 45˚ = C8206
 * 45˚ banked = C8296
-* 90˚ flat = only seems to be supplied in sets.
-Model this as two x C8206
+* 90˚ flat = C8529.
+Only seems to be supplied in sets.
 * 90˚ "diamond" crossover = C8203.
-Only to be used in pairs in older ARC Pro sets that powered the two lanes separately.
-More recent power units apply the same power to both lanes, so a single curve crossover is ok.
+Only to be used in pairs in older ARC Pro sets that powered the two lanes with opposite polarity.
+More recent power units apply the same polarity to both lanes, so a single curve crossover is ok.

+Will also need to add curved lane change pieces - they're not in the current catalogue but are still available on ebay etc.

 #### Radius 3